Unsynchronized Decentralized Q-Learning: Two Timescale Analysis By Persistence: Introduction

 Early theoretical work on MARL in stochastic games avoided the problem of non-stationarity by studying applications in which joint actions were observed by all agents \cite{littman1996generalized, Littman2001ffq, hu2003nash}.
 There has also been interest in the \emph{local action learner} setting, where actions are not shared between agents.
 Several rigorous contributions have recently been made in this setting, including the works of \cite{arslan2017decentralized,daskalakis2020independent, sayin2021decentralized, yongacoglu2022decentralized, yongacoglu2023satisficing}, to be discussed shortly.

 Of the recent advances in MARL for the local action learner setting, many of the algorithms with strong guarantees have circumvented the challenge of non-stationarity by relying, implicitly or explicitly, on coordination between agents.
-In particular, several works in the \emph{regret testing} tradition rely on some form of synchrony, whereby agents agree on the times at which they may revise their behaviour and are constrained to fix their policies during the intervening periods.
+In particular, several works in the \emph{regret testing} tradition rely on some form of synchronization, whereby agents agree on the times at which they may revise their behaviour and are constrained to fix their policies during the intervening periods.
 This synchronized approach allows for the use of two timescale analyses common to many single- and multi-agent reinforcement learning paradigms, in which the behaviour of value function estimates and the behaviour of the joint policy process can be effectively uncoupled and analyzed separately \cite{leslie2003convergent,borkar2002reinforcement,konda1999actor}.

 A variety of regret testing algorithms have been proposed for different classes of games, including \cite{foster2006regret,germano2007global,arslan2017decentralized} and \cite{yongacoglu2023satisficing}.
 These algorithms differ in their policy update rules, which are typically chosen to exploit some underlying structure of particular classes of games, from better/best-response dynamics in \cite{arslan2017decentralized} to arbitrary $\epsilon$-satisficing policy update rules in \cite{yongacoglu2023satisficing}.
-Despite such differences, previous regret testing algorithms are united in their reliance on synchrony to facilitate the analysis of learning iterates and to guarantee accuracy of value function estimates.
-While this is justifiable in some settings, it can be restrictive in others, including applications where parameters are selected independently.
-As such, it would be desirable to provide MARL algorithms that do not require synchrony but still come with rigorous performance guarantees in the local action learner setting.
+Despite such differences, previous regret testing algorithms are united in their reliance on synchronization to facilitate the analysis of learning iterates and to guarantee accuracy of value function estimates.
+While this is justifiable in some settings, it can be restrictive in others, including applications where parameters are selected in a distributed or decentralized manner, as well as settings in which parameter coordination can be affected by communication noise.
+As such, it would be desirable to provide MARL algorithms that do not require synchronization but still come with rigorous performance guarantees in the local action learner setting.